Tencent plays its cards wrong: Online poker game axed in China

 Adding to the concerns, Beijing announced plans last month to limit the number of new online games and restrict the amount of time kids spend playing on electronic devices.

-Karen Chan, an analyst at investment bank Jefferies, predicted Tencent will probably be able to weather the difficulties, noting that most of the new regulatory changes are aimed at preventing addiction among children, who usually don't spend a lot on games.
+Karen Chan, an analyst at investment bank Jefferies, predicted Tencent will probably be able to weather the difficulties.
+She noted that most of the new regulatory changes are aimed at preventing addiction among children, who usually don't spend a lot on games.

 Although kids play a lot of online games, they only contribute about 10% of the industry's revenue, Chan said in a research note on Friday.